instana/go-sensor/.tekton/README.md

 kubectl proxy
 ```

-- If you have successfully completed the above steps, you can access the Tekton Dashboard from [here](http://localhost:8001/api/v1/namespaces/tekton-pipelines/services/tekton-dashboard:http/proxy/)
+- If you have successfully completed the above mentioned steps, you should be able to access the Tekton Dashboard from [here](http://localhost:8001/api/v1/namespaces/tekton-pipelines/services/tekton-dashboard:http/proxy/)

 ## Install Tekton pipelines for Go Tracer